Jithan-R/Cypress_Insighture_Training/README.md

 # Running All Specs
 - When you're running your tests from the Test Runner, make sure that none of the tests has `only`, as this basically tells cypress to run that particular test and skip all others.

+# Running One Test Block Out Of All Specs
+* Only
+- When you're running your tests from the Test Runner, make sure that needed test has `only`, as this basically tells cypress to run that particular test and skip all others. it.only ('', function() {
+    });
+* SKIP
+- When you're running your tests from the Test Runner,other than the needed tests has `skip`, as this basically tells cypress to skips that particular test and run all others. it.skip ('', function() {
+<br>    });

 # Running Specific Test
 * Running particular files
 "testFiles": [